Gitapedia/AltSO-DUMP-API/README.md

 Examples:

-`_id` Used in substitution for the actual record id in the database where the identifier can be inferred by a request record id which is the key on each record.
-You would use this in situations where you may want to create a user and their relation but also attach the user to that relationship in the one request without first knowing the id that will be assigned.
-By referring to your request record identifier, the processing API logic will track these request record identifiers for their true identifiers and use the correct identifier to execute the logic.
+`_id` Used in substitution for the actual record `id` in the database where the identifier can be inferred by a request record `_reference`.
+You would use this in situations where you may want to create a user and their relation but also attach the user to that relationship in the one request without first knowing the `id` that will be assigned by the database.
+By referring to your request record `_reference`, the processing API logic will track these request record references for their true identifiers and use the correct identifier to execute the logiccal relationship `id`.

+`_reference` Used to create a data reference for the given record and can be referred to elsewhere in the DUMP logic to maintain relationships for records not yet created and issued with a database identifier.
+This works with the `_id` key by allowing one DUMP payload to not only create individual records for various resources but to also allow setting up the relationships between relational models without needing to know their respective database identifiers which have not yet been assigned.

 `_with` Used to indicate a `READ` of a record where it expects to have either an empty object meaning all attributes returned or the reserved key of `_attributes` and an array of defined attribute keys.
 Supports for the definition of the `_relations` key for retrieving the relationships for the record back.